 Federal regulations require institutions to establish and monitor standards of Satisfactory Academic Progress for students receiving federal aid.
 In addition, all state program regulations (Frank O’Bannon Grant, Twenty-First Century Scholars, etc.) require students to meet the Satisfactory Academic Progress criteria established for federal student aid.
 The student’s official academic record maintained by the Office of the Registrar is reviewed to determine student compliance with this policy.

 Financial Aid Satisfactory Academic Progress standards may differ from the Academic Probation standards.
 Satisfactory Academic Progress status is updated each semester after grades have been posted.
-The standards (effective fall 2015; status calculated for spring 2016) for financial aid recipients are:
+Satisfactory Academic Progress standards are changing effective fall 2015; status calculated for spring 2016.
+The standards for financial aid recipients are:

 |Pace – Minimum overall and semester completion rate of 67% or greater|